-The Bahamas are divided into 32 districts and the town of New Providence.
+The Bahamas is divided into 32 districts and the town of New Providence.

-The Bahamas has no army or an air force.
-They do have a navy called The Royal Bahamas Defense Force (RBDF).
-The RBDF consists of 850 personnel, while it also has a fleet of 26 coastal and inshore patrol crafts, along with 2 aircrafts.
+The Bahamas has no army or air force.
+They do have a navy called, The Royal Bahamas Defense Force (RBDF).
+It consists of around 850 personnel, while it also has a fleet of 26 coastal and inshore patrol crafts, along with 2 aircrafts.

-Bahamas major industries are tourism, banking, cement, salt, rum , aragonite and pharmaceuticals.
+Bahamas major industries is tourism, banking, cement, salt, rum , aragonite and pharmaceuticals.

-After the United States and Canada, the Bahamas is the third richest country in the new word (Americas).
+After the United States and Canada, the Bahamas is the third richest country in the Americas.

 The Bahamas are noteworthy as being the first landfall for Columbus in the New World.

-The Bahamas, with its 700 breathtaking islands, 100,000 square miles of ocean, over 2000 rocks and cays, crystal blue beaches and its white sands, makes it heaven on Earth, for the 6 million tourists that visits it every year.
+The Bahamas, with it’s 700 breathtaking islands, 100,000 square miles of ocean, over 2000 rocks and cays, crystal blue beaches and it’s white sands, makes it heaven on earth for the 6 million tourists it receives every year.

 The Bahamas has the third most extensive coral reef system in the world.
 Over 164 species of fish and coral make up the reef community.

-The islands of the Bahamas has 25 national parks and conservation areas.
+The Bahamian Islands has 25 national parks and conservation areas.
 They are all under the supervision of the Bahamas National Trust.